 If you’re new to gardening you might be wondering where to start so to help you get to grips with the basics we’ve put together lots of helpful guides and tips on gardening for beginners.

 One of the first things you’ll need is the right tools and we’ve compiled a list of the top 10 tools to see you through the main jobs in the garden.
-We also have round ups of more specific kit such as Japanese garden tools as well as expert reviews of tried and tested products, including the best garden hose and best cordless garden tools for when you should need them.
+We also have round ups of more specific kit such as Japanese garden tools as well as expert reviews of tried and tested products, including the best garden hose, best cordless garden tools and best cordless mowers, for when you should need them.

 Alternatively, if you're looking at growing vegetables, we've prepared a guide to the essential kit for the veg plot.
 If it's kids you're getting into gardening for the first time, we've got a list of children's gardening sets and lots of handy tips for gardening with children, too.